Skip to main content

 Synopsis

-Directed by Hamilton Luske, Ben Sharpsteen, Jack Kinney, Bill Roberts, T. Hee, Norman Ferguson, Wilfred Jackson, with Dickie Jones, Cliff Edwards, Christian Rub leading the cast, Pinocchio was produced by Walt Disney Productions with a confirmed budget of $2,600,000, placing it in the micro-budget category for animation films.
+"Pinocchio," a animation released in 1940, was directed by Hamilton Luske, Ben Sharpsteen, Jack Kinney, Bill Roberts, T. Hee, Norman Ferguson, Wilfred Jackson and stars Dickie Jones, Cliff Edwards.
+The production budget was $2,600,000, placing it in the micro-budget range for animation productions of the 1940s.

 Key Budget Allocation Categories